 1993 - Quit India Movement | Commemorative Coin

-The Quit India Movement, or the August Movement (August Kranti) was a civil disobedience movement launched in India in August 1942 in response to Mohandas Gandhi's call for immediate independence.
-Gandhi hoped to bring the British government to the negotiating table.
-Almost the entire Indian National Congress leadership, and not just at the national level, was put into confinement less than twenty-four hours after Gandhi's speech, and the greater number of the Congress leaders were to spend the rest of World War II in jail.
+The Quit India Movement, also known as the August Movement (August Kranti), was a major civil disobedience campaign launched in India in August 1942, following Mohandas Gandhi’s call for immediate independence from British rule.
+Gandhi aimed to compel the British government to enter into negotiations with Indian leaders.
+Within less than twenty-four hours of his speech, almost the entire leadership of the Indian National Congress, at both national and regional levels, was arrested, with many spending the remainder of World War II in confinement.

-The Congress had lesser success in rallying other political forces under a single flag and mast.
-Smaller parties like the Communist Party of India and the Hindu Mahasabha opposed the call.
-Muhammad Ali Jinnah's opposition to the call led to large numbers of Muslims cooperating with the British, and the Muslim League obtaining power in the Imperial provincial governments.
+The Congress faced challenges in uniting other political forces under a single platform.
+Smaller parties, including the Communist Party of India and the Hindu Mahasabha, opposed the call, while Muhammad Ali Jinnah’s resistance led many Muslims to cooperate with the British, strengthening the Muslim League’s hold over provincial governments.

-On August 8, 1942 the Quit India Resolution was passed at the Bombay session of the All India Congress Committee (AICC).
-In a speech at Gowalia Tank, Bombay, Gandhi told Indians to follow non-violent civil disobedience.
-He told the masses to act as an independent nation.
-His call found support among a large number of Indians.
+On August 8, 1942, the Quit India Resolution was formally passed at the Bombay session of the All India Congress Committee (AICC).
+In a historic speech at Gowalia Tank, Bombay, Gandhi urged Indians to engage in non-violent civil disobedience and to act as if they were already an independent nation.
+His call resonated widely, gaining support among large sections of the population and igniting a nationwide movement that would leave a lasting mark on India’s struggle for independence.

 Comments